 If you have questions about this buñuelos recipe, don't forget to check out our FAQ section at the bottom of this post.

 Step 1: sift the flour and baking powder into a large mixing bowl.
 Add the salt and whisk together.
 Then, add both the melted oil and water to the dry ingredients and stir together.

 Step 2: remove the dough from your mixing bowl onto a lightly floured surface.
 Begin kneading the dough to form a ball that's sticky enough to stay together, but not coming off on your hands.
 Keep kneading for 10 minutes, or until the dough appears smooth and elastic.

-Note: if the dough appears too crumbly, continue adding a tbsp of water at a time until you are able to form a texture similar to play dough.
-If it's too sticky, similarly add a tbsp of flour while continuing to knead.
+Note: if the dough appears too crumbly, continue adding a tablespoon of water at a time until you are able to form a texture similar to play dough.
+If it's too sticky, similarly add a tablespoon of flour while continuing to knead.

 Step 3: cut the ball of dough into about 8 smaller pieces (or more if you want smaller buñuelos).
 Roll each piece of dough, then flatten it slightly between your palms.
 Cover all the dough "discs" with a towel to rest for 30 minutes.

 Step 4: in the meantime, line a tray or plate with some paper towel, mix the cinnamon and sugar together, and add 1-2 inches of oil to a large stockpot for frying the buñuelos.